Dumpoothiri/start-up/README.md

   - **Hacker Mode**
   - **Pen Tester Mode**
   - **Install All Packages**
-- One-click install for a variety of tools
+- One-click install for a variety of tools and Packages
 - **Beautiful Terminal UI** with hacker-style loading screen and quotes
 - Designed for **Termux** on Android